rajatgarg9/React-poc-cart/README.md

 ## Available Scripts

-Before this run npm install to install node modules.
+Before this, run `npm install` to install node modules.
 In the project directory, you can run:

 ### `npm start`